Date of Birth: June 26, 1996 (21)

 During the 2016 XFINITY Series season, Tifft captured one pole award (Talladega Superspeedway), one top-five and five top-10 finishes with Joe Gibbs Racing in seven races.
 He also competed in 10 NASCAR Camping World Truck Series races with Red Horse Racing, earning one top-five and three top-10 finishes.

 In June of 2016, Tifft was sidelined after being diagnosed with a low-grade brain tumor that was discovered during treatment for a disc condition in his back.
 Tifft underwent surgery to remove the tumor and made an extraordinary return to racing 11 weeks later in September 2016.
-Tifft has since become a spokesperson for the American Brain Tumor Association, helping the non-profit promote awareness and recovery processes.
+Tifft has since become a spokesperson for the National Brain Tumor Society.

 Tifft competed full time in the NASCAR XFINITY Series for Joe Gibbs Racing in 2017.
 He collected two top-five and 13 top-10 finishes before making the Playoffs and finishing seventh in the standings during his rookie campaign.